Debugging

 to launch IDLE in debug mode directly.
 You'll see a new window pop up as shown below:

-Then, with debug mode active, run the program.
+discussed in the previous section).
 Use the buttons and options to go over the code.
 Variable values will be automatically available, as shown below.

 See realpython: Debug With IDLE for a more detailed tutorial.